-AMD is a leading cause of vision loss for people age 50 and older.
+AMD is a leading cause of vision loss for people

 This can occur very gradually or quite rapidly.
 For many people, they begin to see a blurry area near the center of their vision, which may increase in size over time.

 Glaucoma is a group of diseases that damage the optic nerve, which is located in the back of a person’s eye.